mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

 Let's review how the ``ContractModel`` instance is defined in our Simple Escrow dApp.
 First, we define a data type called ``EscrowModel`` which specifies the state we want to predicate over.
-We define a list of all the escrows already started and waiting to be resolved or canceled.
+It consists of a list of all escrows already started and waiting to be resolved or canceled.

 .. code:: Haskell